Google upgrades search features as it faces antitrust scrutiny

 Google has said repeatedly over the past few months that its services are beneficial for users.

-On Thursday, this year’s announcement was a prerecorded video with several Google executives.
+The announcement Thursday came in the form of a prerecorded video with several Google executives.

-During the event, Google announced new Search features that allows for users to index videos and allow people to quickly find the best place to start a video — for example, when a baker is adding sugar to cookies in a cooking video.
-The company said it expects about 10 percent of searches to use that new technology by the end of the year.
+During the event, Google announced new search features that allow users to index videos and quickly find the best place to start a video — for example, when a baker is adding sugar to cookies in a cooking video.
+The company said it expects about 10 percent of searches to use the new technology by the end of the year.

-Google also debuted a feature that allows people to hum into their phones to search for songs they can’t get out of their heads, and announced new updates to Maps so users can quickly see updated local business information.
+Google also debuted a feature that allows people to hum into their phones to search for songs they can’t get out of their heads, and it announced new updates to its Maps tool so users can quickly see updated local business information.

 Justice Department expected to brief state attorneys general this week on imminent Google antitrust lawsuit

-The company is facing antitrust concerns from multiple agencies in the U.S., including Congress, the Justice Department and a coalition of states.
+The company is facing antitrust concerns from multiple agencies in the United States, including Congress, the Justice Department and a coalition of states.

 Google controls about 90 percent of the search market share.
-In a Congressional staff report released earlier this week, investigators found Google engaged in anticompetitive tactics.
+In a congressional staff report released this week, investigators found Google engaged in anti-competitive tactics.

-The findings suggested Google sometimes prioritizes its own products over competitors in Search, even if they aren’t superior.
-Some rivals have accused Google of forcing them to pay for advertisements to get their services to show up on Search above Google’s own.
+The findings suggested Google sometimes prioritizes its own products over competitors in its search service, even if they are not superior.
+Some rivals have accused Google of forcing them to pay for advertisements to get their services to show up in searches above Google’s own.

 Government kept to the sidelines as Google got big.
 Now regulators have the chance to rein the company back in.

-Google executives did not directly address the concerns during the Search event Thursday.
+Google executives did not directly address the concerns during the event Thursday.